Sara Losh: Architecture

 Losh designed, funded and built several projects in and around Wreay from the late 1820s onwards.
-An example is a replica of Bewcastle Cross as a memorial to her parents, installed in 1835, and a schoolteacher's house at a villa in Pompeii.
+An example is a replica of Bewcastle Cross as a memorial to her parents, installed in 1835, and a schoolteacher's house based on a villa in Pompeii.
 She also sunk wells and built village schools.
 By 1840, the old chapel at Wreay was in poor repair.
 Losh offered to grant the land and pay to replace it, provided she was given a free hand with its design.
 Permission was given by a faculty in May 1841.

 Losh based her design on an early Christian basilica, with an aisle-less rectangular nave ending in a semicircular apse.
 She termed the style "early Saxon or modified Lombard".
 The apse has columns between spaces for 13 seats.
 The altar is a slab of Italian marble on brass eagles.
 The inside and outside surfaces are decorated with naturalistic stone carvings of fossils, plants and animals, many of them done by William Hindson, son of a local builder.
 Sara and her cousin William carved the font out of alabaster.
 The results were compared by Pevsner to the arts and crafts workmanship of decades later.
 There are no explicitly Christian symbols, not even a cross, but the profusion of decoration has been seen by some as a celebration of creation.

 The church was completed at a cost of £1,200 and dedicated in December 1842.
 It is now a Grade II* listed building.
 The churchyard has a likewise Grade II listed mausoleum, built by Losh in 1850 in memory of her sister Katherine.

 Losh also worked on restoring St John the Evangelist's Church, Newton Arlosh.